BallMJ92/AntiUAC/README.md

 # AntiUAC
-Method for bypassing Windows UAC and installing very light applications
+Method for bypassing Windows UAC and installing very light applications without Administrator privileges

+**Instructions for use**

 1 - Create a folder on your desktop and save the 'noadmin' batch file within it